Clearwater, British Columbia

 Clearwater is a district municipality in the North Thompson River valley in British Columbia, Canada, where the Clearwater River empties into the North Thompson River.
 It is located 124 km north of Kamloops.
 The District of Clearwater was established on December 3, 2007, making it one of the newest municipalities in British Columbia.
 It is near Wells Gray Provincial Park and is surrounded by the Trophy Mountains, Raft Mountain and Dunn Peak.

 History

-Prior to European settlement, the area that is now occupied by the village was occupied by the Okelhs First Nations.
-They were eventually superseded by the Chilcotins in the 1870s.
+Prior to European settlement, the area was occupied by the Okelhs First Nations, and later Chilcotins.

 The fur trade brought the earliest settlers to the area.
 The Overlanders expedition to the Cariboo goldfields rafted down the North Thompson River in 1862.
 When they first arrived at the mouth of the Clearwater River, they named it for its distinct clarity compared to the relatively muddy waters of the North Thompson.
 The Overlanders also named Raft Mountain, which rises northeast of Clearwater to a height of 2450 m.